AcademySoftwareFoundation/Imath/CONTRIBUTING.md

 ### Git Basics

-Working with OpenEXR requires understanding a significant amount of Git and GitHub based terminology.
+Working with Imath requires understanding a significant amount of Git and GitHub based terminology.
 If you’re unfamiliar with these tools or their lingo, please look at the [GitHub Glossary](https://help.github.com/articles/github-glossary/) or browse